mandloideep/acosus-presentation/research-paper/current/ACOSUS-Paper-Sections-3-4.md

 The dominant paradigm in educational data mining favors large-scale approaches: aggregate registrar feeds, learning management system clickstreams, and institutional research databases containing tens of thousands of student records [14].
 Such approaches are poorly suited to transfer-student advising for three reasons.
 First, transfer cohorts are inherently small—a computing department may admit thirty to fifty transfer students per year, yielding insufficient observations for deep learning architectures.
 Second, the variables most predictive of transfer success—credit articulation outcomes, "transfer shock" severity, belonging uncertainty, and financial precarity—are seldom captured in standard institutional systems [3], [5], [6].
 Third, academic advisors lack unified access to the information they need to support transfer students effectively; prior research documents that advisors spend significant time gathering student information from disparate sources before they can provide meaningful guidance [8], [17].

-ACOSUS addresses these challenges through a "Small Data" design philosophy built on three principles: (1) **Immediate Utility**—the system must provide meaningful feedback to the very first user, even with zero historical data, using expert-defined heuristics; (2) **Graceful Evolution**—as the dataset grows, the system must seamlessly transition from heuristic scoring to instance-based learning to neural network inference without requiring manual intervention; and (3) **Burden Minimization**—data collection must respect students' time constraints, particularly given that transfer students often juggle employment, family responsibilities, and academic demands [6], [12].
+ACOSUS addresses these challenges through a "Small Data" design philosophy built on three principles: (1) **Immediate Utility**—even before predictions are available, the system provides value through structured data collection; advisors gain immediate access to organized student profiles, and the Bootstrap phase seeds high-quality labeled data for future model training; (2) **Graceful Evolution**—as the dataset grows, the system seamlessly transitions from data collection to instance-based learning to neural network inference without requiring manual intervention; and (3) **Burden Minimization**—data collection must respect students' time constraints, particularly given that transfer students often juggle employment, family responsibilities, and academic demands [6], [12].

 ### 3.2 The Dual-Survey Architecture